ph4r05/devblog/_posts/2017-12-16-laravel-queueing-benchmark.markdown

 - There are always 10 workers (processing the jobs) started before the test.
 - Jobs being processed are empty - doing nothing.
-This way I measure the job scheduling system overhead as the workers are competing over the jobs.
+This way I measure the job scheduling system overhead as the workers are competing for the jobs.
 - 10 000 Jobs are pre-generated on the job queue.
 During the pre-generation the Laravel is in the *maintenance* mode - not processing the jobs.
 - After the jobs are generated Laravel is switched to normal mode - jobs processing will start.
-- Sample the size of the job queue each 0.5 seconds.
+- Sample the size of the job queue every 0.5 seconds.
 Measure the time needed to process 10 000 jobs.
 - The whole test is run 10 times.

 The overall test produces average jobs per second.

 Note the Database queue driver has been slightly modified to overcome the current limitation of running one job multiple times.
-The original implementation fails to delete some of the finished job from the database under high load.
+The original implementation fails to delete some of the finished jobs from the database under high load.
 More on this problem in the next blog post.

 ## Results